 - If you are not satisfied with the outcome of the meeting, or if you would be uncomfortable confronting the instructor, take the concern to the chair of the appropriate academic department.
 If the instructor is the department chairperson, the conference should be with the instructor and college dean.

 - If a resolution is not achieved there, you may appeal, in writing, to the Admission and Academic Appeals Committee (AAAC).
 The committee will hear both sides of the issue, examine the records, and advise the provost and all parties concerned as to a recommended solution.
 Your appeal must be received no later than six months after completing the course.

-The Dean of Students handles matters involving students’ rights and responsibilities.
+The Dean of Students Office handles matters involving students’ rights and responsibilities.
 The responsibility regarding discipline is two-fold: assuring that students are treated fairly, and seeing that students meet university policies and regulations.
-The assistant chancellor is guided in this responsibility by Chapters 17 and 18 of the Wisconsin Administrative Code and by those regulations specific to UW-Platteville.
-For details, see Policies Governing Student Life by going to https://campus.uwplatt.edu, clicking on campus resources A-Z, selecting letter “P” and then selecting Policies Governing Student Life.
+The Office is guided in this responsibility by Chapters 17 and 18 of the Wisconsin Administrative Code and by those regulations specific to UW-Platteville.
+For details, see https://www.uwplatt.edu/department/dean-students/conduct.

 The university may discipline a student for academic dishonesty, including any of the following or similar examples of false representation of a student’s performance: cheating on an examination; collaborating with others on work to be presented unless specifically allowed by the instructor; plagiarizing, including submitting the work of others as one’s own (whether purchased, borrowed or otherwise obtained); stealing examinations; falsifying records or data; submitting work previously presented in another course, unless specifically allowed by the instructor; or participating in an arrangement whereby work, classroom activity or an examination is done by another person.